wcgordon1/TustinRecruiting/src/content/jobs/tr-mobile-app-developer-whittier-mobi-v6458w.md

 ---
 position: Mobile App Developer
 description: >-
-  ## Overview

-  Join our dynamic Healthcare Tech company, located in Whittier, CA, as a 100% Remote Mobile App Developer.
+  Overview Join our dynamic Healthcare Tech company, located in Whittier, CA, as a 100% Remote Mobile App Developer.
 Engage with innovative digital health platforms, medical software, and healthcare analytics in a fully remote capacity.
 Collaborate across multiple project teams to drive technological advancements in healthcare, all from the comfort of your home.

-  ## Key Responsibilities

-  - Develop and maintain high-quality mobile applications.
+Key Responsibilities  Develop and maintain highquality mobile applications.

-  - Collaborate with cross-functional teams to define, design, and ship new features.

-  - Ensure the performance, quality, and responsiveness of applicati...
+  Collaborate with crossfunctional teams to define, design, and ship new features.
+Ensure the performance, quality, and responsiveness of applicati...
 location: 'Whittier, CA'
 team: Software
 schedule: Standard Business Hours